 Adjusting for inflation Wilson’s income would be today $5.8 million.
 Today, a CEO earning “just” $5.8 million is less than mediocre.
 William Lazonic reports, “In 2012 the 500 highest-paid executives named in proxy statements of U.S. public companies received, on average, $30.3 million each; 42% of their compensation came from stock options and 41% from stock awards.”
 What’s more remarkable about Wilson’s income is comparing the pre-tax, $5.8 million, with the post-tax income, $1.6 million.
 He paid an effective tax rate of 73%.
 Contrast that with today’s effective tax rate for the top one percent at 33%.

 About 1.6 million tax filers reported in 2014 a pre-tax income of $1.6 million, according to the Congressional Joint Committee on Taxation (CJCT), page 29.
 Wilson’s post-tax income was $1.6 million, and his salary was the highest in America.
 Now there are 1.6 million with that same amount, $1.6 million in pre-tax income, and their post-tax income is around $1.1 million.
-The American economy is much more productive than the 1950s, but producing a million more annual millionaire incomes is not an accurate gauge of its growth.
+(Again, in 1950 1 taxpayer had a post-tax income of $1.6 million, today 1.6 million men or women taxpayers have a pre-tax income of $1.6 million.)
+The American economy is much more productive than the 1950s, but producing a million more annual millionaire-incomes is not an accurate gauge of its growth.
 Instead it indicates the growth of the millionaire class to the expense of all other earning groups.

-Post-tax income reflects government taxes and transfers which assist low-income workers with children, the poor, disabled, and elderly, and Medicaid covers all children in poor families.
-The poverty rate in 2014 was cut from 31% of the U.S. population to 15.3% according to the Supplemental Poverty Measure.
+Post-tax income reflects government taxes and transfers which assist low-income workers, their children, the poor, the disabled, and elderly.
+The poverty rate in 2014 was cut from 31% of the U.S. population (pre-transfer) to 15.3% (post-transfer) according to the Supplemental Poverty Measure.
 Elderly above 65 years of age saw their poverty rate decreased from 50.0% to 14.4% through Social Security transfers.
 In all, about 6% of all income is transferred by Social Security, and another 8% in all the assistance programs.
 Researchers at Columbia University state that poverty has been reduced since 1967 from 26% to 16% in 2012 and now to 15.3% in 2014.